Indexing ERC-20 Transfers on a Tanssi EVM Network¶

 Now we can edit hardhat.config.js

-to include the following network and account configurations for our Tanssi appchain.
-You can replace the demo EVM appchain values with the respective parameters for your own Tanssi EVM appchain which can be found at apps.tanssi.network.
+to include the following network and account configurations for our network.
+You can replace the demo EVM network values with the respective parameters for your own Tanssi-powered EVM network which can be found at apps.tanssi.network.

 hardhat.config.js